 Course Code: cw2

-This lesson is all about organizing written content.
-You will learn how to enter and organize the information your visitors are looking for, and how to create pages and posts.
-You will also find out how to put together a custom menu to guide your guests around the site.
+This lesson is all about creating and organizing written content!
+It will discuss how to enter and organize the information your visitors are looking for, and how to create pages and posts.
+You'll also find out how to put together a custom menu to guide your guests around the site.
+Quality content and efficient navigation are cornerstones of a successful website.

-This lesson explores plugins, the features that you can add to WordPress with a single mouse click.
-You will learn where to find thousands of these free mini-programs and how to use them.
+In this lesson, you'll learn how to use plugins--the features and tools that you can add to WordPress with a single mouse click.
+You'll learn where to find thousands of these free mini-programs and how to use them.
+What themes are to site design, plugins are to functionality.

 Richard Mansfield is a best-selling author and widely recognized expert on computer programming.
-He graduated from The University of California, Santa Barbara, with a Master's degree in English.
+He holds a master's degree in English from the University of California, Santa Barbara.
 He has written numerous articles and columns on computer topics, and was the editor of Compute!
 Magazine.
 In addition, he has authored or co-authored 44 books, including the best sellers Machine Language for Beginners (Compute!) and The Visual Guide to Visual Basic (Ventana).
-His more recent titles include XML for Dummies: All-in-One Desktop Reference (co-authored, Wiley), Mastering VBA for Office 2013 (Sybex), and Programming: A Beginner's Guide (McGraw-Hill).
+His more recent titles include Creating Web Pages for Dummies (co-authored, Wiley), XML for Dummies: All-in-One Desktop Reference (co-authored, Wiley), Mastering VBA for Office 2019 (Sybex), and Programming: A Beginner's Guide (McGraw-Hill).
 Richard's books have sold more than 600,000 copies worldwide and have been translated into 12 languages.

-To take this course, you should have at least some blog or website publishing experience and good computer skills.
-Otherwise, we recommend the introductory course, Creating WordPress Websites.
+There are no perquisites for this course, but you should have some blog or website experience and basic computer skills.
+Otherwise, it is recommended that you first take the introductory course, Creating WordPress Websites.

 The instructional materials required for this course are included in enrollment and will be available online.